Monthly Archives: November 2024

 The statue of Buddha represents a state of meditation in which Buddha is at peace, withdrawn and detached from known and unknown by closing his eyes to remain blissful in himself.

-The statue of Buddha siting in cross legged Lotus posture is only symbolic of resolve to sit and meditate until ignorance is dispelled, and truth is known.
+The statue of Buddha siting in cross legged Lotus posture is symbolic of resolve to sit and meditate until ignorance is dispelled, and truth is known.
 However, the Lotus posture is not healthy to sit for long duration as evident from the fact that Buddha himself suffered from back pain.
 Buddha was against violence towards oneself and other life forms.

 Reference to Buddha in scriptures indicate that Buddha use to meditate sleeping on his right flank.
 Buddha indicated to meditate in a comfortable posture with a straight lower back.

 Lotus posture is not suitable for prolonged sitting and meditation, especially for children, because it prevents lower back from remaining straight naturally.
-Lotus posture or cross legged sitting posture is not only unnatural but also most uncomfortable to sit for long.
+Lotus posture or cross-legged sitting posture is not only unnatural but also most uncomfortable to sit for long.
 Sitting on a low pedestal with lower legs on floor is necessary to avoid the harmful effects of sitting in lotus posture for long.

 Trying to sit straight for long with legs cross locked one above the other can depress core muscles, give rise to stress and lower back issues.
-Rather than relaxing body and mind, this posture can make meditation more difficult.
+Rather than relaxing body and calming mind, this posture can make meditation more difficult.

 Traditionally, the people in India sit on low pedestal for sitting comfortably in Lotus posture; however, Seiza posture is best for prolonged sitting and meditation.